Resident Evil: History

 A new generation of remakes of older entries began in 2019 with a remake of Resident Evil 2, being released for the PlayStation 4, Windows, and Xbox One.
 The remake outsold the original game within a year, selling over five million copies.
 Following in the success of the Resident Evil 2 remake, Capcom revealed a remake of Resident Evil 3: Nemesis in December 2019, known as Resident Evil 3.
 It was released in April 2020.
-In June 2022, a remake of Resident Evil 4 was announced and is expected to be released on March 24, 2023 for PlayStation 4, PlayStation 5, Xbox Series X/S, and PC.
+A remake of Resident Evil 4 was released on March 24, 2023, for PlayStation 4, PlayStation 5, Xbox Series X/S and Windows.